Quick Answer

 Large (over 30 ft) | $30,000 – $100,000+ |

-The fiberglass boat repair cost can vary based on factors such as boat size, damage extent, and desired customizations.
-Labor at $50-$100+/hour adds up—consider Yacht Repair Florida or Boat Painting Florida for large boats in link needing a flawless finish with custom paint.
+The total fiberglass boat repair cost for restoration varies based on factors like boat size, the extent of previous damage, the complexity of types of damage, and desired customizations like intricate custom paint.
+Labor, typically costing $50-$100+ per hour, adds up quickly in such extensive projects.
+Consider Yacht Repair Florida or Boat Painting Florida for larger Fiberglass boats needing a flawless high-gloss finish with expert custom paint.

 DIY vs. Professional Repair: Cost Comparison